shawnbrown/squint/docs/tutorial/query.rst

 ################

 The following examples demonstrate squint's :class:`Query` class.
-This document builds on the :ref:`selecting-data` tutorial.
+This document builds on the :ref:`making-selections` tutorial.

 Get Started